 Ranking the Best Accredited Paralegal Programs in Georgia

 Online Paralegal Programs editors look at paralegal education with an eye toward value.
-After all, the choice of paralegal as a profession should be made with full awareness of the potential.
+After all, the choice of the paralegal as a profession should be made with full awareness of the potential.
 That’s why the best paralegal programs in Georgia are ranked according to practical factors: Cost, Job Placement, and Salary Potential, using data from College Scorecard and IPEDS.
-All programs are accredited, and many are ABA approved.
+All programs are accredited, and many are ABA-approved.

 1. University of Georgia

 The Paralegal Certificate at the University of Georgia in Athens prepares the student with a flexible classroom setting at an affordable price.
 The paralegal certificate program is available online and on-campus; it provides students with the legal skills for interviewing, investigating, and conducting research for the paralegal field.
-The program at the University is also one of the best accredited paralegal programs in Georgia.
-The online paralegal certificate program is fourteen weeks long and courses on campus takes about eight weeks.
+The program at the University is also one of the best-accredited paralegal programs in Georgia.
+The online paralegal certificate program is fourteen weeks long and courses on campus take about eight weeks.
 It is available for either Friday or Saturday.

 The University of Georgia for continuing education is part of the public service and outreach division of the University.
 The school is amid downtown Athens and offers several courses of interest, including accounting, healthcare, and business and leadership.
 The college provides a beautiful hotel, offering over 200 beds for its guests.
 Inside there is a huge conference center used for educational meetings and special events, including youth programs for local students.